Police arrest dozens as they break up pro-Palestinian protests at several US universities - KESQ

 The move at MIT came several days after police first attempted to clear the camp, only to see protesters storm past barriers and restore the encampment, which includes about a dozen tents in the heart of the campus in Cambridge.

-Before removing the encampment, MIT earlier in the week had started suspending dozens of students, meaning they wouldn’t be able to take part in academic activities or commencement.
+Before removing the encampment, MIT earlier in the week started suspending dozens of students, meaning they’re barred from academic activities or commencement.

-Protesters insisted the move would not stop them from demanding that MIT end all ties to the Israeli military.
-They encampment had been up for at least weeks and especially angered Jewish students, who have held counterprotests nearby.
+Protesters insist they will keep demanding MIT cut all ties to the Israeli military.
+The encampment was up for weeks and especially angered Jewish students, who held counterprotests nearby.

 MIT President Sally Kornbluth, working to strike a balance between recognizing the suffering in Gaza and concerns about the “safety of our community,” had warned Monday the encampment would have to be removed.